-- A. Be prepared by authority of the Planning Commission or be a modification by the County Court of a map amendment so prepared; - B. Be adopted by order of the County Court thereon; - C. Be dated with the effective date of such action; and - D. Be reviewed by the Columbia River Gorge Commission and Forest Service and approved if appropriate; and - E. Be filed and maintained without change in the Office of the County Clerk as long as this Ordinance remains in effect.
+- A. Be prepared by authority of the Planning Commission or be a modification by the County Board of Commissioners of a map amendment so prepared; - B. Be adopted by order of the County Board of Commissioners thereon; - C. Be dated with the effective date of such action; and - D. Be reviewed by the Columbia River Gorge Commission and Forest Service and approved if appropriate; and - E. Be filed and maintained without change in the Office of the County Clerk as long as this Ordinance remains in effect.